While life has slowed down during COVID-19, something that doesn’t stop during a pandemic is our periods.

 These are made of fabric, often cotton or polyester, and clip into your underwear.
 Once you have used the pad, you then pop it in the washing machine ready to be cleaned and used again.
 If you’re worried about this, you can soak the pads in cold water before machine washing for an initial rinse.
 They vary in price from £10 - £35 for a set of five.

-However, if you’re handy with a sewing machine and need a lockdown project, you can always try making some of these yourself as there are lots of patterns and guides online!
+However, if you’re handy with a sewing machine and need a summer project, you can always try making some of these yourself as there are lots of patterns and guides online!

 This is like a pair of ordinary pants but instead is made of absorbent material that is comfortable and soft.
 They can hold up to four tampons worth of blood and are machine washed between uses.
 Prices start from around £20 per pair.